 - 2.1.
-Before a prospective student qualifies to register for a postgraduate research programme at the Faculty in terms of paragraph 9 below, the prospective student must (in the following order, and as further explained below): - 2.1.1. prima facie be satisfied that the admission requirements are met (or should be met at the time of registration) (see paragraph 3 below); - 2.1.2. identify a potential supervisor (and co-supervisor if necessary (see paragraph 4 below); - 2.1.3. apply to the University for postgraduate studies, after which, if the application was approved, the prospective student is provisionally admitted for postgraduate studies (see paragraph Error!
-Reference source not found. below); - 2.1.4. submit a research proposal to the Research Committee (see paragraph 6 below), which will be considered (see paragraph 7 below) and which must subsequently be approved (together with the appointment of the supervisor(s)) by the Faculty Board (see paragraph 8 below); - 2.1.5. on approval by the Faculty Board of the research proposal and the appointment of the supervisor(s), the prospective student becomes admitted for postgraduate studies, after which the prospective student must register as student (see paragraph 9 below). - 2.2.
-Without detracting from the above, under certain circumstances, prospective students will be allowed to provisionally register for a postgraduate research programme at the Faculty in terms of paragraph 10 below (short procedure registration).
+Before a prospective student qualifies to register for a postgraduate research programme at the Faculty in terms of paragraph 9 below, the prospective student must (in the following order, and as further explained below): - 2.1.1. prima facie be satisfied that the admission requirements are met (or should be met at the time of registration) (see paragraph 3 below); - 2.1.2. identify a potential supervisor (and co-supervisor if necessary (see paragraph 4 below); - 2.1.3. apply to the University for postgraduate studies, after which, if the application was approved, the prospective student is provisionally admitted for postgraduate studies (see paragraph 5 below); - 2.1.4. submit a research proposal to the Research Committee (see paragraph 6 below), which will be considered (see paragraph 7 below) and which must subsequently be approved (together with the appointment of the supervisor(s)) by the Faculty Board (see paragraph 8 below); - 2.1.5. on approval by the Faculty Board of the research proposal and the appointment of the supervisor(s), the prospective student becomes admitted for postgraduate studies, after which the prospective student must register as student (see paragraph 9 below). - 2.2.
+Without detracting from the above, under certain circumstances, prospective students will be allowed to: - 2.2.1. register as a preparatory student in terms of paragraph 10 below (preparatory student registration); or - 2.2.2. provisionally register for a postgraduate research programme at the Faculty in terms of paragraph 11 below (short procedure registration).